Berkeley-CS61B/website-sp24/policies/index.md

 ### Lecture

-Lecture is scheduled on Monday, Wednesday, and Friday from 2-3 PM in Wheeler 150.
+Lecture is scheduled on Monday, Wednesday, and Friday from 1-2 PM in Dwinelle 155.
 Since the classroom is not large enough to allow all enrolled students to physically attend, lecture will be simultaneously webcast over Zoom.

 We will post lecture recordings as well as Josh Hug's Spring 2023 web videos to the content schedule on the main page.
 Both will cover the same content.